Helmholtz-UFZ/saqc/sphinxdoc/cook_books/DataRegularisation.rst

 from given time series data input.
 Regularly sampled time series data, is data, that exhibits a constant temporal spacing in between subsequent data points.

-In the following steps, the tutorial guides through the usage of the *SaQC* :py:mod:`resampling <saqc.resampling>` library.
+In the following steps, the tutorial guides through the usage of the *SaQC* :doc:`resampling <../funcSummaries/generic>` library.

 #.
 Initially, we introduce and motivate regularisation techniques and we do import the tutorial data.